FourjsGenero/fgl_zoom/README.md

 # fgl_zoom
 fgl_zoom is a Genero library you can use to code all your zoom windows.
-What is a zoom window, a zoom window I have also seen called lookup windows, query windows is a window that appears when you click on a BUTTONEDIT button that allows you to select a value that will then be entered into the BUTTONEDIT field.
+What is a zoom window, alternative names include lookup window, query window, pick list is a window that appears when you click on a BUTTONEDIT button that allows you to select a value that will then be entered into the BUTTONEDIT field.

-We typically see such usage when entering what is a foreign key to another table.
+We typically see this pattern when entering what is a foreign key to another table.
 The BUTTONEDIT requires entry of the key field and the zoom window allows you to list the key and data fields of the referenced table to select a value.
-To narrow the list a QBE option may also be available.
+To narrow the list, a QBE option may also be available.

 These screenshot illustrates a typical usage,